nancypannu03/WeatherPy/README.md

         - Store the name of the first hotel in the DataFrame.

-        - Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city
+        - Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.

-## Deliverable 3: Create a Travel Itinerary Map
+### Deliverable 3: Create a Travel Itinerary Map

+  -For this deliverable, we will use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s        possible travel destinations.
+  - Then, we will create a marker layer map with a pop-up marker for each city on the itinerary.

+## Results